Large-Scale LLM Inference with Heterogeneous Workloads: Prefill-Decode Contention and Asymptotically Optimal Control: Proof of Theorem

 Under separate charging, the steady-state objective \eqref{eq:LP-separate} by which the reward only depends on aggregate occupancies $(\sum_i x_i,\sum_i y_{m,i},\sum_i y_{s,i})$.
 What is left is to prove that the prioritize-and-route policy reaches the maximal workload of the system.

-The prioritize-and-route policy is work-conserving at the prefill side, so the prefill occupancy is always full.
+The prioritize-and-route policy is work-conserving at the prefill side: whenever at least one prefill queue is nonempty, every reserved prefill slot is filled.
+If the fluid system is underloaded so that prefill queues drain in the limit, no admissible policy can keep more capacity busy, and the LP optimum is attained on the slack of the prefill flow-balance constraint; the argument below focuses on the binding-capacity case in which the priority rule has nontrivial bite, so we may assume prefill occupancy is full.
 The priority index $\phi_i=D_i/P_i$ is proportional to the decode-work generation rate per unit prefill occupancy, since

 Therefore, among all feasible ways to allocate a given amount of prefill occupancy across classes, the static priority rule maximizes the instantaneous inflow of downstream decode workload.
 This ensures that the aggregate decode occupancies are maximized whenever sufficient workload is available; if workload is insufficient, no policy can keep more decode capacity busy.